MrSneed/Tree-of-Knowledge/Security+/Security_Fundamentals.md

-# There is an inverse corrolation between security and convenience
+# There is an inverse correlation between security and convenience

-### the difference between information security and information system security.
+Know the difference between information security and information system security.

 | Information Security | Information **System** Security |
 | -------------------- | ------------------------------- |